koenrane/KR-new-site/content/import/towards-a-new-impact-measure.md

 u'_A(h_{1:t+n}) - \text{PastImpacts} &\text{else}
 \end{cases}.
 $$

+As the penalty for inaction is always 0, we use $u_A$ in the first case.

+> [!note] English translation
 > Apply past penalties if the plan involves action.

-_Note:_ As the penalty for inaction is always 0, we use $u_A$ in the first case.

 ### Decision Rule